Tips for Moving Your Solar Panels

 How much is this going to cost?

-Disconnecting and Removing the Solar Panels
+1. Disconnect and Remove the Solar Panels

 a technician works on removing a solar panel

 When uninstalling solar panels, it’s best to rely on the company that originally installed them, if possible.
-At the very least, you should hire experienced solar technicians who know how to uninstall, transport, and reinstall solar panels.
+At the very least, you should hire experienced technicians who know how to uninstall, transport, and reinstall solar panels.

 a technician holds two ends of a plug in his hands